ISISComputingGroup/lewis-ess/docs/developer_guide/contributing.rst

             except ValueError:
                 return 'err: not 0<=T<=250'

-The first argument to ``Cmd`` specifies the method name the command is bound to, whereas the second argument is the regular expression that a request coming in over the TCP stream must match.
+The first argument to :class:`~plankton.adapters.stream.Cmd` specifies the method name the command is bound to, whereas the second argument is the regular expression that a request coming in over the TCP stream must match.
 If a method has arguments (such as ``set_target``), these need to be defined as capture groups in the regular expression.
 These groups are passed as strings to